 Caring for your mouth after a tooth extraction Your dentist or oral health professional will offer instructions on caring for your mouth after surgery, but general suggestions for self-care after a tooth extraction include:

-Take painkillers if required and upon advice from your dentist or other oral health professional.
+Take painkillers if required and upon advice from your dentist or another oral health professional.

 Regularly hold a mouthful of warm salty water (after meals only) and upon instruction.
 Be sure to wait 24 hours after surgery before doing this.
 Eat soft, easy-to-chew foods for the next few days.
 Wisdom tooth extraction can cause severe anxiety in some patients.
 For the management of dental anxiety and possible sedation, solutions refer to Brisbane Dental Sleep Clinic.